ikunugu/assignment2-Kunuguntla/README.md

 **Indira Gandhi International Airport**

 The distance between Delhi Airport and National Museum is 14 km.
 The best way to travel from airport to Museum is by Taxi which takes 20 mins.

+#Surrounded locations near to museum
   *India Gate
   *Rashtrapati Bhavan
   *Jantar mantar
   *Humayun's Tomb
   *Taj Mahal
     *Jama Masjid
     *Yamuna River